The Master’s of Science in Finance

 (Fall – Spring)

-The following are examples of formal tracks that students can pursue.
-You are not required to follow a particular track.
-The corporate finance track is designed for MSF students seeking careers in major corporations, such as Home Depot, International Paper, and Federal Express.
-The financial engineering track is designed for MSF students seeking careers in the financial services industry, such as Goldman Sachs, Bank of America, and Regions Bank.
+The following are examples of focused areas of study that students can pursue.
+You are not required to follow a particular area.
+The corporate finance focus area of study is designed for MSF students seeking careers in major corporations, such as Home Depot, International Paper, and Federal Express.
+The financial engineering focused area of study is designed for MSF students seeking careers in the financial services industry, such as Goldman Sachs, Bank of America, and Regions Bank.

 With the explosive growth of derivative contracts such as options, futures, and swaps, as well as an ever-expanding set of newly designed securities, such as mortgage-backed securities and structured notes, the demand for people with distinct competencies in this subject area has grown.
-Responding to this demand, we offer the financial engineering track focusing on modern techniques for managing financial risk.
+Responding to this demand, we offer the financial engineering focused area of study converging on modern techniques for managing financial risk.

-The Financial Engineering Track within the MSF is available to students with a strong quantitative mathematics background.
-The main focus of this track is mastering modern techniques for managing financial risk.
+The Financial Engineering focused area of study within the MSF is available to students with a strong quantitative mathematics background.
+The main focus of this focused area of study is mastering modern techniques for managing financial risk.
 Students selecting this concentration will have the opportunity to be trained in state-of-the-art techniques in valuing derivative instruments as well as managing financial risk with these derivative instruments.
 An emphasis will be made on computer-based solution design within an object-oriented framework.

 With the increasing importance of corporate finance, the demand for people with the ability to make wise corporate finance decisions has grown.
 Responding to this demand, The University of Alabama’s Department of Economics, Finance and Legal Studies offers a sequence of classes focusing on modern techniques for solving corporate finance problems.

-The Corporate Finance Track within the MSF program is designed to offer advanced applied expertise in financial decision-making.
-The main focus of this track is analyzing and solving financial and strategic business problems.
+The Corporate Finance focused area of study within the MSF program is designed to offer advanced applied expertise in financial decision-making.
+The main objective of this focused area of study is to analyze and solve financial and strategic business problems.
 Students selecting this concentration will have the opportunity to apply financial concepts to real-world business problems focusing on areas of corporate finance that are not addressed in undergraduate finance curricula.
-This program is designed to provide students with the more advanced background necessary to work in the problem-solving areas of major corporations, in the business consulting area with an investment banking firm, or in setting up and running the financial aspects of a small business enterprise.
+This focused area of study is designed to provide students with the more advanced background necessary to work in the problem-solving areas of major corporations, in the business consulting area with an investment banking firm, or in setting up and running the financial aspects of a small business enterprise.

-The real estate track is designed to provide students interested in real estate related careers with a rigorous background in real estate fundamentals, including real estate finance, valuation, real estate taxation and investment analysis.
+The real estate focused are of study is designed to provide students interested in real estate related careers with a rigorous background in real estate fundamentals, including real estate finance, valuation, real estate taxation and investment analysis.
 Students will also be introduced to property management and land use and development concepts in order to support multiple career development paths.

-Interdisciplinary courses covering asset and portfolio analysis, banking, quantitative methods, and economics support the real estate track, which is structured to encourage analytical thinking, creative problem solving, and strategic decision making.
+Interdisciplinary courses covering asset and portfolio analysis, banking, quantitative methods, and economics support the real estate focused area of study, which is structured to encourage analytical thinking, creative problem solving, and strategic decision making.